kamalshkeir/korm/Readme.md

 	bus.Run("localhost:9313")
 	// OR run https if you have certificates bus.RunTLS(addr string, cert string, certKey string)
-	// OR generate certificates let's encrypt for a domain name, check https://github.com/kamalshkeir/ksbus for more infos bus.RunAutoTLS(domainName string, subDomains ...string) }
+	// OR generate certificates let's encrypt for a domain name, check https://github.com/kamalshkeir/ksbus for more details bus.RunAutoTLS(domainName string, subDomains ...string) }
 ```